ScottLogic/blog/smendis-scottlogic/_posts/2023-02-19-testing-spring-boot-with-testcontainers.md

     }
 }
 ~~~
-Like before we are adding `DataMongoTest` annotate the class which will disable auto-configuration and instead configure only those components, that are relevant for MongoDB tests.
+Like before we are adding `DataMongoTest` to annotate the class, which will disable auto-configuration and configure only those components, that are relevant for MongoDB tests.
 In order to use Testcontainers we need add `@Testcontainers` annotation and deactivate the default database configuration behaviour by adding `@AutoConfigureTestDatabase` with replace set to none.

-To create a docker container with a mongo database, I'm adding this code which uses `mongo:4.4.2` image from the Docker Hub.
+Use `MongoDBContainer` class provided by the Testcontainers to create a docker container with a mongo database.
+This will pull ['mongo:4.4.2'](https://hub.docker.com/layers/library/mongo/4.4.2/images/sha256-843618472ebde6d2d1c2589a9e2e06a2a1c650842ae7e6cda7e7f9261e8fe872?context=explore) docker image from the Docker Hub.

 ~~~java
 @Container